ydahal1/ydahal1/jokes.md

-Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+What's orange and sounds like a parrot?
+A Carrot.

 [
-Fri Aug  8 00:31:12 UTC 2025
+Sat Aug  9 00:28:36 UTC 2025
  ]